KSaunders98/graphics_2/readme.txt

     All of the objects in the game have slight shading - vertices further from the object's center, origin position are darker than vertices closer to the origin.
 This especially gives circles a nice shading.
 (This is all done in the vertex shader.)

+    I display score and drops left in the window title.
+This is accomplished by writing them to a stringstream object, then coverting that sstream to a c-type string, which can then be passed to glutSetWindowTitle to place it in the window title.

 Game features/requirements met:
     - Selection (Selection to confirm drop location is good, selection for unit speedup/slowdown)
     - Scoring system (Score goes up when good guys eat, goes down when bad guys eat)